psycopg/psycopg2/doc/tz.rst

 .. module:: psycopg2.tz

-This module holds two different tzinfo implementations that can be used as the :obj:`tzinfo` argument to datetime constructors, directly passed to psycopg functions or used to set the :attr:`cursor.tzinfo_factory` attribute in cursors.
+This module holds two different tzinfo implementations that can be used as the :obj:`tzinfo` argument to datetime constructors, directly passed to Psycopg functions or used to set the :attr:`cursor.tzinfo_factory` attribute in cursors.

-.. todo:: tz module
+.. todo:: should say something more about tz handling

 .. autoclass:: psycopg2.tz.FixedOffsetTimezone